-An Oakland, California native of Iranian heritage, Adrienne Shamszad sings revolutionary anthems, prayerful power ballads, blues, lullabies, and love songs in English and in Farsi.
-Her strong and soulful voice, expressive guitar work and bold performance style have made her a popular West Coast performer for over a decade.
+Adrienne Shamszad sings revolutionary anthems, prayerful power ballads, blues, lullabies, and love songs written from the depths of her heart.
+Her strong and soulful voice, expressive guitar work and bold performance style push her into the outer reaches of the singer-songwriter genre, and far beyond.

 Her musical artistry is indeed something to behold.
 She is mystical, yet earthy.
 At one moment lofty, the next low-down.
 Adrienne’s poetry is intimate and genuine, inspired by the mystic Poets of Iran as much as the folk poet-songwriters of the 60s and 70s.
 She can transform a stage into a sacred place with the magic of her voice.
 Then, she sweeps you away on a musical journey through improvisation, folk melodies, Indian mantra, rock and roll, rhythm and blues, and Iranian classics.